CameronScarpati/buckshot-roulette-bot/README.md

 - [x] Implement basic game mechanics.
 - [x] Develop initial bot strategy.
 - [x] Integrate handcuff functionality (usable once per player turn--which is currently bugged).
+- [ ] Add an obvious move checker for bot.
 - [ ] Check for memory leaks and optimize code.
 - [ ] Add support for "double or nothing" items.
 - [ ] Allow for someone to use the bot to make decisions in game (chooseNextMove function and setup